-One of the most widely celebrated festivals of the Indian subcontinent, Krishna Janmashtami is being celebrated today, that is on 24th August, 2019.
+One of the most widely celebrated festivals of the Indian subcontinent, Krishna Janmashtami is being celebrated on 30thth August 2021.
 This pious day marks the birth of Lord Krishna on earth.
 Since Lord Krishna loved food, Krishna Janmashtami also has a strong association with food, and hence, a lot of prasad varieties are prepared on this day by devotees of Lord Krishna.
 Krishna followers around the world observe fasts and prepare Janmashtami special delights like dhaniya panjiri, makhan mishri, panchamrit etc to offer Lord Krishna.
 While all of these are quite common, there's one prasad variation that is quite unique and can be prepared on Janmashtami without any hassle.
 We're talking about makhana paag.

 Traditionally prepared on the festive occasion of Janmashtami, makhana paag is prepared using four basic kitchen ingredients that can be spotted in almost all Indian household kitchens - lotus seeds, ghee, coconut and powdered sugar (bhoora).
 Makhana paag is often a part of the chappan bhog thali, which consists of 56 food items.

 Here's How You Can Make Makhana Paag At Home:

 Ghee: 100 grams

 Coconut: 50 grams (grated)